Many people consider cayenne peppers to be the king of medicinal herbs.

 Capsaicin has potent pain-relieving properties when applied to the skin in a cream.

-This is because capsaicin helps reduce the amount of substance P, a hormone produced by the body that travels to the brain to signal pain (16).
+This is because capsaicin helps reduce the amount of substance P, a neuropeptide produced by the body that travels to the brain to signal pain (16).

 When less substance P is produced, pain signals can no longer reach the brain, and feelings of pain decrease (17).